MicrosoftDocs/azure-docs/articles/marketplace-publishing/marketplace-publishing-vm-image-post-publishing.md

 2. Select **Problem type** as **Managing offers**, and select **Category** as **Modifying an offer and/or SKU already in production**.
 3. Submit the request.

-The support team will guide you through the offer/SKU deletion process.
+The support team guides you through the offer/SKU deletion process.

 > [!NOTE]
 > You can always delete the offer while it is in Draft status (but not Staging or Production).
 On the **HISTORY** tab, click **DISCARD DRAFT**.